deepset-ai/haystack/README.md

 print_answers(result, details="medium")
 ```

-The output of the pipeline will reference the documents used to generate the answer:
+The output of the pipeline will reference the documents used to generate the answer as:

 ```
 'Query: Who is the father of Arya Stark?'